 More and more studies are showing a relationship between exercise and dementia risk.
 New results from clinical trials were reported recently at the Alzheimer's Association International Conference held in Toronto.

 Three studies noted a reduced risk factor when targeted exercise was implemented as part of a regimen.
 The first study from the Samsung Medical Center in Seoul, Korea noted that a combination of regular exercise and education may improve the risk of cortical thinning in the brain.
 “Cortical thickness might be a tool for detecting subtle changes in brain atrophy in the screening of dementia.”

 Exercise and Dementia

-The second study from the National Taiwan University, Taipei, Taiwan examined the relationship between physical activity and cognitive function, in particular the effect of walking.
-Those older adults who walked 150 minutes a week or more showed “protective effect on decline of global cognition and logic memory.”
+The second study from the National Taiwan University, Taipei, Taiwan examined the relationship between physical activity and cognitive function, in particular, the effect of walking.
+Those older adults who walked 150 minutes a week or more showed “protective effect on the decline of global cognition and logic memory.”

 The third study from Western University of Ontario, Canada looked at multi-modality physical exercise and how it improved gait in older adults with some memory complaints.